fatalterreur/TheOtherRoles/README.md

 </details>

 # Installation
-## Windows Auto Installation/Updating Using The AmongUsModUpdater
+## Windows  Installation/Utilisation de AmongUsModUpdater
 This tool was made by [Narua](https://github.com/Narua2010) and [Jolle](https://github.com/joelweih).
 It automatically installs/updates the TheOtherRoles mod to the newest version, runs the game and syncs your game options automatically.